Incorporate Something Pleasurable Into Your Commute

 Kick Unhealthy Habits

 Perhaps the most overlooked facet of positively decompressing after work is the importance of avoiding bad habits that ultimately increase stress, rather than reducing it.
-Common examples of habits to avoid include countering stress by:
+Common examples of habits to avoid include countering stress by:- Consuming sugary, fried or highly processed foods, particularly in large amounts.

 - Drinking alcohol.